tomasjm/Simple-tomRGB/README.md

 ![Example](https://github.com/tomasjm/Simple-tomRGB/blob/master/guide/guide_1.png?raw=true)

-3- Go and run the example code that is below in "How to use" section, if you see green-red-purple cycle there is all ok!
+3- Go and run the example code that is below in "How to use" section, if you see green-red-purple cycle finishing into a spectrum cycle, there is all ok!

 ### Precaution